Welcome to the Urban Worm Company’s Bulk Worm Castings Buyer’s Guide!

 And nearly all residential deliveries require a truck equipped with a lift gate in order to lower the pallet to street level.

-Assuming you plan to receive a single pallet, expect an additional cost of $75 to $175 for delivery to a residential address.
+Assuming you plan to receive a single pallet, expect an additional cost of $150 to $175 for delivery to a residential address with a liftgate-equipped truck.

 Total Shipping Cost of One Pallet of Bulk Worm Castings

-For commercial locations with a loading dock or a forklift, assume a total cost of $900 minimum for a 2-cubic yard, 2000-lb pallet of bulk worm castings in a SuperSack.
-This assumes roughly $300 per cubic yard of worm castings plus another $300 in shipping costs.
+For commercial locations with a loading dock or a forklift, assume a minimum cost of $990 minimum for a 2-cubic yard, 2000-lb pallet of bulk worm castings in a SuperSack.
+This assumes a little more than $300 per cubic yard of worm castings plus another $300 in shipping costs.

 For residential customers who need a lift-gate-equipped delivery truck, assume at least $1000 on the low end from most sellers.